 A downside to this idea is that if a repository only implements the “required” recommendations of the OAIS Reference Model, then they may be only partially OAIS-compliant, and it might encourage laziness among repository administrators.

 Regardless, “content is king”, so the important issue is that the content and its metadata, along with any required software to run it, are preserved.
 The model used to preserve it is secondary.
 Finally, while the concept of a Designated Community is important, it is a more valuable term when the users of an archive are more homogeneous, and less useful when the user base is heterogeneous.
 Large archives at the national level may work around this limitation by setting a baseline standard of quality for all users, and then targeting the archive’s collections to particular audiences who use those collections.

-If you would like to work with us on a data governance or digital preservation project, please review our services page.
+If you would like to work with us on a digital preservation project, please review our informatics consulting page.